retsyx/amity/README.md

 `./configure_hdmi scan`

 Pay particular attention to the names of the devices.
 These are the HDMI On Screen Display (OSD) names of the devices, and are used to reference the devices in Amity configuration.
+Ensure that no two devices share the same name as that is presently not supported, and will lead to failures.

 Devices that don't appear in the list don't have HDMI-CEC enabled or have a very broken HDMI-CEC implementation (i.e. Nintendo Switch) that may only partially work in general.

-If you don't see any devices except the Amity device, ensure the HDMI cable is correctly inserted on both ends, and that it is inserted into the micro HDMI port closer to the USB-C power port on the Raspberry Pi.
+If you don't see any devices except the Amity device, ensure the HDMI-CEC splice cable is correctly attached.

 #### Automatic Activity Recommendation